-Members are asking us about why we’re adding a Secure Access Code delivery to the introduction of our NEW Digital Banking experience.
-A Secure Access Code (SAC) is a randomly generated 6-digit code that will be sent to you by a method which only you can obtain (email, automated phone or text message) to confirm it’s actually you logging in to view and transact on your account.
+A Secure Access Code (SAC) is a randomly generated 6-digit code that will be sent to you by a method which only you can obtain (automated phone or text message) to confirm it’s actually you logging in to view and transact on your account.

 What is the purpose/benefit of using a Secure Access Code (SAC)?

-A Secure Access Code is a security feature that allows you to register a computer (or device) you are using for either “one-time” or “future on-going” use.
-If you frequently use a personal device to access Digital Banking, you can “register the device”, which allows Advia to recognize the device and browser you’re using.
+A Secure Access Code is a security feature that allows you to register a computer (or device) you are using for either one-time or future on-going use.
+If you frequently use a personal device to access Digital Banking, you can register the device which allows Advia to recognize the device and browser you’re using.
 Once you have registered a device, enable cookies on your web browser to avoid entering a Secure Access Code each time.
-However, if the computer you use is public, or one which you do not regularly use, we recommend – for your security – that you “do not register” the device.
+However, if the computer you use is public or one you do not regularly use, we recommend for your security that you do not register the device.

 What happens if my Secure Access Code (SAC) targets are blank or incorrect?

-Secure Access Codes can only be delivered to phone numbers and email addresses we have on record for the primary account holder.
-If you have a joint account holder who’s registering their own device with your login credentials, they’ll want the SAC delivered to their own phone or email.
-To help, following your initial login, click on Settings>Security Preferences>Secure Access Code Delivery and add their email, phone or text message delivery information.
-If you do not add their delivery information, they’ll need to select one of your delivery options to receive their SAC (as a reminder, for added security, a SAC will expire in a short time frame less than 30 minutes).
+Secure Access Codes can only be delivered to phone numbers we have on record for the primary account holder.
+If you have a joint account holder who’s registering their own device with your login credentials, they’ll want the SAC delivered to their own device.
+To accomplish this, following your initial login, click on Preferences > Login Preferences > Secure Access Code Delivery.
+Then click Secure Access Code Delivery followed by Add Content to add new voice or text SAC.
+If you do not add their delivery information, they’ll need to select one of your delivery options to receive their SAC (as a reminder, for added security, a SAC will expire in under 30 minutes).

 Should I retain my Secure Access Code?